ShashwatSharmaPM/platform-decomposition-api-marketplace/README.md

-# platform-decomposition-api-marketplace
-Case study: Breaking a monolith into 50+ APIs and launching a modular marketplace.
-Grew from 3-person team to 18.
-Multi-billion dollar market entry.

 # Platform Decomposition + API Marketplace Launch

 > Breaking a monolith into 50+ APIs, launching a modular marketplace, and opening up an entirely new market segment, all driven bottom-up from a 3-person team.